Enjoy This Post? Share the Love!

 Tip Two: As a woman solo traveler, I always stay in a hotel with good security and an in-house restaurant for dinner.
 While I have taken a taxi (using a company recommended) to international restaurants, strolling around after dark as a woman alone at a minimum can be awkward since local restaurants tend to be families, men or women eating with other friends.
 (I once stayed in a hotel that had previously been bombed during a wedding celebration.
 Although that was disturbing, enhanced security was everywhere making it likely more secure than other alternatives.
-Just being admnitted to the lobby even with a guest key meant going through a metal detector like those in airports.)
+Just being admitted to the lobby even with a guest key meant going through a metal detector like those in airports.)

 8 Updated Tips-Solo Travelers in the Middle East: Dressing Appropriately:

 Tip Three: Remember that modest clothing can include not just high necks but long sleeves and pants.
 Avoid tight, form-fitting clothes that cling and are also less comfortable for sightseeing.

 Tip Four: Be aware that besides the intense heat, that dust and sandstorms can make for poor visibly at times.
 Use sunglasses and take bottles of dry eyes drops.